 How do you solve "There are stopped jobs" custom made "logout” in SSH (Terminal)

-1. Run the command "jobs"In terminal.
+” in the terminal.
 This command will display the list of pending or running processes.

 2. Next, after you have identified the open process, you have several options: